Quantum thermodynamics of the spin-boson model using the principle of minimal dissipation: Conclusions

 In this paper, we have investigated the thermodynamics of the spin-boson model in the presence of non-Markovian effects and moderate to strong system-bath coupling.
 Our analysis was based on a novel approach to quantum thermodynamics, which uses the principle of minimal dissipation to obtain a unique decomposition of the generator of time evolution into a Hamiltonian and a dissipative part, allowing to define the internal energy and to identify the contribution of heat and work.
 To simulate the dynamics of these thermodynamic properties, we employed the HEOM approach, which provides a numerically exact description of the quantum dynamics of the spin-boson model.

 The results obtained for a broad range of parameter regimes demonstrate the performance of the approach.
 In all parameter regimes, the coupling to the environment results in a time-dependent effective Hamiltonian, even if the original system Hamiltonian is time-independent.
-This time-dependence reflects the work done by the environment on the system.
+This time-dependence, which is particularly pronouned for stronger coupling, reflects the work done by the environment on the system without additional external work protocols.
+This suggest that it may be possible to engineer environments in order to enhance work extraction from a quantum system \cite{Monsel2020,Manzano2018}.
 The analysis of thermodynamic properties such as heat and the entropy production shows that the results obtained within the principle of minimal dissipation differ significantly from those obtained using traditional expressions defined in the weak coupling limit.
-This difference is particularly pronounced in the nonadiabatic regime of the spin-boson model.
+This difference is especially noticeable in the nonadiabatic regime of the spin-boson model.
+The observed influence of strong-system bath coupling on entropy production may also have a non-trivial impact on thermodynamic uncertainty relations \cite{Horowitz2016,Popescu2014}.

 The spin-boson model considered in this paper relaxes for long times to an equilibrium steady state.
 The extension of the quantum thermodynamics approach used here to situations with nonequilibrium steady states, such as, e.g., the nonequilbrium spin-boson model \cite{VELIZHANIN2008} or nanojunctions \cite{ThossEvers2018}, will be an interesting topic for future work.